AcalaNetwork/hardhat-tutorials/hello-world/README.md

 default development accounts of the local development network.
 - `path` used in the `accounts` section defines the account derivation path to be used with the given mnemonic
-- `cahinId` of `595` is the default chain ID of the local development network.
+- `chainId` of `595` is the default chain ID of the local development network.

 In addition to the local development network, we can also add the network configuration for the public development network.
 Most of the parameters are the same as for the local development network